a

 A smart move starts with Wahi.
 Expert Realtors with unique data-driven insights and up to 1.5% cashback - an average of $15k* after closing on your new home—it all adds up.

 Although Moshe Lander, a senior economics lecturer at Concordia University, anticipates a cut he, like Leduc, isn’t convinced it’s necessary.
-“I don’t know that I would do it,” he says, noting that inflation is still around the central bank’s target.
+“I don’t know that I would do it,” he says.
+Lander notes that inflation is still around the central bank’s target, even if there are other cracks in the backdrop, such as employment.
 “It really is a coin toss,” he adds.

 Josh Sherman